TauGuide/tau-guide-documents/docs/quick-start.md

 ---

-### 12. Can Tau-Chain's code be stolen?
+### 12. Can Tauchain's code be stolen?

-**_Is it possible for another more established project to steal Tau-Chain's code as it's open source?
+**_Is it possible for another more established project to steal Tauchain's code as it's open source?
 Do we have steps to prevent this?_**

 _Ohad:_ Generally speaking, stealing code to compete in the same market is not a successful business strategy as you're always a few steps behind.
 Additionally, you can only steal what's visible so far as opposed to the total vision which is not yet all coded. <br><br>

 ---

-### 13. Why does Tau-Chain need a Blockchain or DAG?
+### 13. Why does Tauchain need a Blockchain or DAG?

 The design of Tau allows it's own code to update due to consensus of countless opinions of it's users in real time his allows each successive block to update itself based on the rules of the previous block automatically, bringing us the first true form of scalable governance.<br> <br>